 Why One-on-One Changes the Math

 The difference between one-on-one and group instruction is not a minor detail.
 In a group class of 15, you might speak Chinese for a few minutes per hour.
-By contrast, in a one-on-one lesson, you're actively producing and receiving feedback for the entire session.
+In a one-on-one lesson, you're actively producing and receiving feedback for the entire session.
 Over a week, a month, or a semester, that difference in active practice time is enormous.

-Beyond the classroom, CLI also integrates cultural programming, flexible start dates (any Monday), and housing into a single package.
-Programs start at $1,490 for two weeks, including housing, airport transfers, and cultural activities.
-Students can earn college credit through CLI's affiliation with Guangxi Normal University.
+In addition to classroom instruction, CLI also integrates cultural programming, flexible start dates (any Monday, except around the Spring Festival break), and housing into a single package.
+At the time of writing, Immersion Program tuition begins at $1,490 for two weeks and includes housing, airport transfers, and cultural activities.
+Students can also earn college credit through CLI's affiliation with Guangxi Normal University.

-The program holds a 4.95 out of 5.00 rating on GoOverseas with over 100 reviews — and has hosted students from more than 50 countries over its history.
+At the time of writing, CLI holds a 4.95 out of 5.00 rating on GoOverseas based on 100+ reviews, and the institute has hosted students from more than 50 countries over its history.

 To explore what an immersive study experience in Guilin looks like, visit CLI's Immersion Program page or learn more about studying abroad in China.